 …Based on these figures, and expected deaths from all causes, the authors calculated that an individual who spends a lifetime average of six hours a day watching TV can expect to live just under five fewer years than someone who does not watch TV.
 These figures compare with the impact of other well known lifestyle factors on the risk of death from cardiovascular disease after the age of 50, including physical activity and obesity.
 For example, other research has shown that lifelong smoking is associated with the shortening of life expectancy by more than 4 years after the age of 50, with the average loss of life from one cigarette calculated to be 11 minutes - equivalent to half an hour of TV watching, according to the authors’ risk framework.

-…Smokers with depression can achieve long term abstinence in many cases and success rates could be greatly enhanced by evidence based therapies,6 although they are more nicotine dependent and may experience more challenges when attempting to quit.4
+…Smokers with depression can achieve long term abstinence in many cases and success rates could be greatly enhanced by evidence based therapies,6 although they are moredependent and may experience more challenges when attempting to quit.4

-…self medication: nicotine has central antidepressant properties and depressed patients could be using it as a form of self-medication to relieve symptoms.8 Nicotine releases dopamine in the mesolimbic reward pathway, elevating mood and improving wellbeing.
+…self medication: dopamine in the mesolimbic reward pathway, elevating mood and improving wellbeing.
 It also increases the bioavailability of serotonin, acting in a similar manner to some antidepressant drugs. has some positive effects, which may be of benefit in depression.
-It can improve attention and cognitive function, reduce stress and act as a distraction
+It can improve attention and cognitive function, reduce stress and act as a distractionhas central antidepressant properties and depressed patients could be using it as a form of self-medication to relieve symptoms.8 releases

 …Conversely, there is also evidence that chronic smoking increases a person’s risk of depression as a result of changes in neurophysiology.10